rust-hosted-langs/book/booksrc/chapter-interp-vm-impl.md

 common: they both reference values that the function will need when it is finally called and need to carry these references around with them.

+It's possible, of course, to have a partially applied closure.
 We can extend the `Partial` definition with a closure environment so that we can use the same object type everywhere to represent a function pointer, applied arguments and closure environment as needed.

-This will maximize flexibility and simplicity in our language and VM design.
+### Compiling a closure

 The compiler, because it keeps track of variable names and scopes, knows when a `Function` references nonlocal variables.
 When such a function is going to be referenced to be called next or at some later time, the compiler emits a `MakeClosure` instruction.

+### Referencing the stack with upvalues

 The VM, when it executes `MakeClosure`, creates a new `Partial` object.
 It then iterates over the list of nonlocal references and allocates an `Upvalue`